ucb-bar/chipyard/vlsi/README.md

 If you are a UCB-affiliate, you may be able to acquire access to the tool & tech plugins.

 # Initial Setup Instructions (For all technologies)
 Run the `init-vlsi.sh` script to pull correct versions of hammer, hammer-TOOL\_VENDOR-plugins, and the hammer-TECH\_NAME-plugins.
-Note the included technology 'asap7' is already included and will not submodule a tech plugin.
+Note the technologies `asap7` and `saed32` are already included and will not submodule a tech plugin.
 ```shell
 ./scripts/init-vlsi.sh TECH_NAME
 ```